emanuelefirmani/get-git-english/docs/obiettivo_3.rst

 That placeholder's name is ``HEAD``.
 By default, in fact, git always adds also an implicit ``branch`` , the ``HEAD`` pointer, always pointing to the element of the ``repository`` where you are. ``HEAD`` follows you, any movement you do.
-Other graphical editor use different representations to communicate where ``HEAD`` is.
+Other graphical editors use different representations to communicate where ``HEAD`` is.
 ``gitk``, for instance, shows in bold the ``branch`` where you are.
-Instead, from command line, to know on which ``branch`` you are, you just run
+Instead, from the command line, to know on which ``branch`` you are, you just run

 .. code-block:: bash